 Flight to Cape Town

-In the itinerary - At the tip of Cape Town's rocky peninsula lies the Cape of Good Hope, one of the area's main attractions.
+At the tip of Cape Town's rocky peninsula lies the Cape of Good Hope, one of the area's main attractions.
 A common misconception is that it's the point where the Atlantic and Indian Oceans meet, but this is actually further east, at Cape Agulhas.
 The peninsula is protected as a designated national park, with scenic Chapman's Peak Drive running along its west coast.
-Fynbos, a type of vegetation characteristic of the region, covers the soil, and a wide variety of birds take advantage of the area's flowers, including the graceful Cape sugarbird and southern double-collared sunbird.
-Common elands and blesboks are also often spotted.
+Fynbos, a type of vegetation characteristic of the region, covers the soil and a wide variety of birds take advantage of the area's flowers, including the graceful Cape sugarbird and southern double-collared sunbird.
+Common elands, zebras and blesboks are also often spotted.
 On the coast at False Bay, walkways at Boulders Beach allow visitors to approach the colony of African penguins without disturbing them.
 From June to November, southern right whales also frequent the bay, among other marine mammals.
 We'll even deliver a fresh picnic to you in the morning to take with you on this unmissable day out.